nemmtor/ts-databuilders/README.md

 - Test thoroughly before using in production

 **Found an issue?** Please [report it on GitHub](https://github.com/nemmtor/ts-databuilders/issues) with:
+- A minimal reproducible example (if possible)
 - The type definition causing the issue
 - The error message received
 - Your `ts-databuilders.json` config and any provided CLI flags (if applicable)

+You can also turn on debug logs by passing `--log-level debug` flag.

 Your feedback helps improve the library for everyone! 🙏